MisterEggnog/MathVector/README.md

 ```cpp
 #include <Vector2.hpp>
 ```
-To accesss the members you can use either array notation or by member access, with the members `x` & `y`.
+To accesses the members you can use either array notation or by member access, with the members `x` & `y`.

 ## Vector3
 ```cpp
 #include <Vector3.hpp>
 ```
-To accesss the members you can use either array notation or by member access, with the members `x`, `y`, & `z`.
+To accesses the members you can use either array notation or by member access, with the members `x`, `y`, & `z`.

 ## Vector Array
 ```cpp